 © David Berkowitz

 The Barbican is the last remaining fortification in the Old Town and in summer it opens as a concert hall and/or theatre.
 When it was built, in the early 17th century, it was one of Europe's strongest fortifications.
 It surrounds a space which is 24.4 metres in diameter and its upper walls are three metres thick.
 The structure, topped with seven turrets has 130 loopholes: the lower ones were used for artillery and the upper ones were used by archers and riflemen.

 The Wieliczka Salt mines operated for 900 years and was once one of the world's biggest and most profitable industrial stations, when common salt was the equivalent of today's oil in value.
 As a result there are 200 km of passages and 2,040 caverns of varied size.
 It is now a popular tourist destination where visitors can walk into some of the oldest parts of the mine.
 At the 135 metre point there is a museum dedicated to the salt mining industry and its history in Krakow.
 You can trace the progress of mining techniques and equipment through the ages.
 The visit takes about three hours and there are medical facilities for those who suffer from asthma and/or allergic reactions.

-- Depart School
+- Depart from UK airport

-- Depart for Krakow
+- Arrive in Krakow

-- Jewish Quarter & Museum
+- Visit the Galicia Jewish Museum